 The core of Ph.D. study in Ecology is a research project aimed at original scientific papers.
 The project should focus at a well-defined problem in ecological research, with clear testable hypotheses.
 It must have a competent supervisor and adequate funding must be secured.

 The resulting thesis should be composed from a minimum of three manuscripts or papers suitable for international peer-reviewed journals, accompanied by a general introduction.
 At least one of the manuscripts must be published or accepted in a journal covered by ISI Web of Science, the impact factor of which exceeds 1; alternatively, two papers accepted in journals with the impact factor exceeding 0.5 may be presented.
 The PhD candidate must be the first author of at least one of the accepted papers.
 (Note: Most theses recently defended at the department substantially exceeded the minimum requirements outlined above.)

-Study for foreign students not fluent in Czech or Slovak languages may be subject to fee.
-For details, ask directly the head of the Ph.D. board of ecology David Storch; for administrative issues, Magdalena Čuříková.
+We accept foreign students not fluent in Czech for PhD studies.
+For details, contant the prospective supervisor or directly the head of the Ph.D. board of ecology prof. David Storch; for administrative issues, Ms. Valerie Havrdová.

 We cover a broad scale of ecological disciplines, from field monitoring surveys to molecular ecology topics.
 Students participate on research projects carried out in the Department, however, it is possible to take part and get involved in research of other groups either in Faculty or in research institutes in the Czech Republic or abroad.

 If you are interested in studying ecology at our department for three months to one year within an ERASMUS fellowship, please see this information.